Reubin O' D. Askew School of Public Administration and Policy

 Certificate in U.S. Intelligence Studies

-The undergraduate Certificate in U.S. Intelligence Studies gives students in just about any program of study a way to stand out from the crowd and learn real world approaches to solving complicated problems.
+The undergraduate certificate in U.S. Intelligence Studies gives students in just about any program of study a way to stand out from the crowd and learn real world approaches to solving complicated problems.
 The concepts and methods are as relevant in business, psychology, and the arts as they are to national security.
 To earn the certificate, two required courses and two additional ones selected from within one of the elective groups in the list below must be completed.
-The undergraduate Certificate in U.S. Intelligence Studies is twelve (12) credit hours total.
-A grade of "C" or higher must be earned in all certificate courses.
-Students interested in the Certificate program must apply before the completion of the sixth (6) credit hour, or second course, in the certificate program.
+The undergraduate certificate in U.S. Intelligence Studies is twelve (12) credit hours total.
+A grade of “C” or higher must be earned in all certificate courses.
+Students interested in the certificate program must apply before the completion of the sixth (6) credit hour, or second course, in the certificate program.

 Required Courses